Waste pond

 A waste pond or chemical pond is a small impounded water body used for the disposal of water pollutants, and sometimes utilized as a method of recycling or decomposing toxic substances.
 Such waste ponds may be used for regular disposal of pollutant materials or may be used as upset receivers for special pollution events.
 Often, chemical ponds themselves are addressed for cleanup action after their useful life is over or when a risk of groundwater contamination arises.
 Contamination of waterways and groundwater can be damaging to human, animal and environmental health.
 These health effects bring into question the best engineering solutions to mitigate waste ponds' environmental impact.

 Environmental and health risks

 The bacteria, pathogens, and excess nutrients stored in waste ponds can damage the environment and harm human health.
 In storms and heavy rainfall, waste ponds can overflow spilling sewage water and contaminating waterways.
 The contamination of surrounding watersheds causes negative impacts to both the ecosystems and surrounding populations.
 A survey carried out in Eastern North Carolina found that there was a twenty-one percent increase in cases of acute gastrointestinal illness in rural areas surrounding hog farms which stored waste in waste ponds compared to areas without.
 The results also showed a stronger association following periods of heavy rain.
-This suggests that the waste ponds, particularly during heavy rainfall, may play a significant role in the contamination of surrounding environments, warranting further investigation into their impact on public health in rural areas.
-Overall, these findings highlight the potential risks associated with waste ponds, creating a potential for innovation to improve management practices and continue research to mitigate their environmental and public health effects.